Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Methods

-It is known that the $\vpeak$ model reproduces observed galaxy clustering well.
+It is known that the $\vpeak$ model reproduces observed galaxy clustering \smrv{at least for some types of galaxies}.
 As shown in Fig. \ref{fig:xi_diff_z0p0}, the 2PCFs predicted by the $\Mprog$ model are similar to or even more amplified than those by the $\vpeak$ model.
 It is also known that introducing a scatter between the subhalo and the galaxy properties decreases clustering amplitudes.
 Therefore, by varying $\zprog$ and $\sigma_M$, the $\Mprog$ model is expected to reproduce the observed clustering.
 In Appendix \ref{sec:appendix}, we discuss the best matching $\xi_M$ and $\xi_V$ for the subhalo samples constructed with different number density threshold ($\ngal=10^{-2},~10^{-3}$ and $10^{-4}~h^3~{\rm Mpc}^{-3}$) at $z=0,~0.5$ and $1$.